valeriorlandini/sonus/ReadMe.md

 Having generated the projects, you can now build by opening the .sln file in the build folder with the Visual Studio app (just double-click the .sln file) or you can build on the command line like this:

 `cmake --build . --config Release`

+Note: you can add the `-j4` option where "4" is the number of cores to use.
+This can help speed up your builds, though it may sometimes interleave the error output, making troubleshooting more challenging.